blwsh/basic-php-mysql-nginx-docker/README.md

     * Install docker-compose and docker-sync
     * Run docker-compose up
     * Run docker-compose up exec php composer Install
-    * Go to local host in your browser
+    * Go to localhost in your browser

 ### To make Scss changes